6 Best Reverse ETL Tools for 2025 and How to Choose One

 • Security: Aside from a permission system available under Grouparoo's enterprise plan, security is the responsibility of its users.

 • Ease of use: As an open-source tool, Grouparoo is primarily for developers, but its enterprise plan allows less technical users to define record properties through the web UI (after it's connected to a source).
-Any data mapping must be done manually.

 • Inbuilt data quality features: None.
 Users will need to use an external tool to monitor the application for performance and errors.